 Onomatopoeia is used in all aspects of pop culture to influence and attract the senses of consumers.

 Snappy Brands and Slogans

-This vintage Rice Krispies commercial is a classic example of their “Snap!
+This vintage Rice Krispies commercial is a classic onomatopoeia example of their “Snap!
 Crackle!
-Pop!” slogan and onomatopoeically-named mascots:
+Pop!” slogan (and the Rule of Three) and onomatopoeically-named mascots:

 You’re likely familiar with these onomatopoeic brands and slogans:

 - Pop Rocks

 - Alka-Seltzer’s “Plop, plop, fizz, fizz (oh what a relief it is)”

 Of course, onomatopoeia is extremely influential in other popular culture media like music and other forms of entertainment.

 Pop-ular Music, Film and TV Shows (and Comics)

 Remember the lyrics of Ylvis’ “The Fox (What Does the Fox Say?)” playing on repeat in your head in 2013?
 A big thanks goes in part to the onomatopoeia animal sounds woven into the lyrics.
 (Apologies for the earworm!)